scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

   That is, a UTXO may appear in the result of the first call, and then again in the second call.
 * When using pagination, consistency is not guaranteed across multiple calls.
   That is, the UTXO set of the addresses may have changed between calls.
+* `encoding` sets the format for the returned UTXOs.
+Can be either "cb58" or "hex".
+Defaults to "cb58".

 #### Example